Dental Assistant Education at National Career College

 Receiving a dental assistant education from National Career College could be the first step towards making clients smile on a daily basis.
 The National Career College Dental Assistant course curriculum could provide you with the necessary skills to succeed in the field.

 Our classes aim to instruct students on typical dental assistant duties, as well as dental assistant requirements for employment.
 Upon graduation, students are eligible to sit for the Registered Dental Assistant examination, RDA (CA DCA, Dental Board of California).
-Additionally, upon graduation, students will obtain Radiation Safety, Infection Control, and Polishing certifications, approved by the RDA.
+Additionally, upon graduation, students will obtain Radiation Safety, Infection Control, and Coronal Polishing certifications, approved by the Dental Board of California.

 What is a Dental Assistant?